djmiro0/Capital-city-guesser/2 15.02 example-use-effect/example-use-effect/README.md

   Greeting.jsx contains a useEffect which has a dependency `name`.
 Every time the name changes the effect function will be called.

 ### RepeatMessage.jsx
   RepeatMessage.jsx contains a useEffect which has a dependency `message`.
-Every time the message changes the effect function will be called.
+The effect function will be called every time the message state changes.
 This results in a new timer, that's created, printing the name to the console.
   When component unmounts or dependency value changes, the return function will clean up the timer using `clearInterval`.

   ```javascript